amalbosemathew/s3_python_backup_script/README.md

 - [Boto3 Installation]("https://pypi.org/project/boto3/")
 ---
-# How to clone this repository and execute in Ansible master.
+# How to use this script ?.
 _Steps:_
 ```sh
 1. Create secrets.py with access_key and secrets_key of the IAM programatic user access with S3 full access.